google/WebFundamentals/src/site/_en/fundamentals/media/images/optimize-images-for-performance.markdown

 When choosing the right format, it is important to consider both the origin of the image (raster or vector), and the content (colors, animation, text, etc).
-No one format will fit all image types and each has it's own strengths and weaknesses.
+No one format will fit all image types and each has its own strengths and weaknesses.

 Start with these guidelines when choosing the right format: